Debarghya21/Movie_Recommender_System/README.md

 You can see a live demo of the project [here](https://movierecommendersystem-hkibqqbgs3pkkmfev9qchv.streamlit.app/).

 ## Installation
 User can run the project easily using pycharm in your desktop.
-Type the code streamlit run app.py to run the code
+Type the code to run the code.
+     ```sh
+        streamlit run app.py

 ## Prerequisites
 List any prerequisites here, for example: